Telogis: Software

-OEM Agreements
+OEM agreements

 Telogis provides a built-in telematics option for several OEMs including Ford, GM, Volvo, Mack, Hino, Isuzu (United States based trucks), and Manitowoc.
 This allows fleet owners to opt for factory-installed telematics hardware when purchasing selected new cars and trucks.
-The advantages include immediate over-the-air activation when adding new vehicles to their fleet management system and additional data points such as DEF (Diesel Exhaust Fluid) quality, water in the diesel and extra DTCs (Diagnostic Trouble Codes) across the body, powertrain and chassis.
+This option provides immediate over-the-air activation when adding new vehicles to their fleet management system and additional data points such as DEF (Diesel Exhaust Fluid) quality, water in the diesel and extra DTCs (Diagnostic Trouble Codes) across the body, powertrain and chassis.
 For off-highway vehicles, Telogis also works with John Deere.

 In addition to the OEM built-in options, selected Freightliner trucks offer a pre-wired option that makes it simpler to add the required hardware for tracking trucks.

 Uses

 In October 2013 the Wall Street Journal reported that trucking companies were using Telogis to monitor their drivers, using the data they received to either reward or discipline their drivers.
 This has led some employees to become concerned about privacy issues.
 Councilman Lewis Rotella of Niagara Falls, New York, stated that, "It’s almost like big brother’s watching you ...
 You have to put some trust into the employees doing the job," in response to a 2006 contract placing Telogis devices in Niagara city vehicles.
 He stated further that he believed that such devices can be used to ensure safety, but should not be used for "surreptitiously trailing employees".
 Rotella also admitted to using the devices himself in his private business to monitor safety.
 Stephen Roy, president of Mack Trucks, another Telogis partner, also stated that the software would be used by Mack to help manage workflow and not to track the minute-by-minute decisions of its employees.